mavera12/EHR/Generic-Module-Framework:-States.md

 ## Counter

-The `Counter` state type increments or decrements a specified numeric `attribute` on the patient entity.
-In essence, this state counts the number of times it is processed.
+The `Counter` state type increments or decrements a specified numeric `attribute` on the patient entity, by a given `amount`.
+In essence, this state can be used to count the number of times it is processed.
 Note: The `attribute` is initialized with a default value of `0` if not previously set.

 ### Supported Properties